vdurante/asp.net_n-layered_web_applications/what_is_a_web_developer.md

 ## Front-end or back-end developer?

-  Although this book goes through front-end development as well, it is focused on back-end development.
+  This book is focused on back-end development.